jspsych/jsPsych/docs/core_library/jspsych-core.md

 Parameter | Type | Description
 --------- | ---- | -----------
 node_parameters | object | An object defining a timeline.
-It must have, at a minimum, a `timeline` parameter with a valid timeline array as the value for that parameter.
+It must have, at a minimum, a `timeline` parameter with a valid timeline array as the value for that parameter. callback | function | An optional callback function.
+If adding the node to the timeline requires any preloading of media assets, this callback will be triggered after preloading is compelte.

 ### Return value